Mkhzoumi/taskmaster/README.md

 + the tasks in home page are the tasks belongs to the team choosen in the setting page.

+#### lab36 changelog:

++ added cognito services to the application.
++ added a login and signup functionality.
++ when a user signed in , the username of him will be displayed in the home page.
++ added a signout button which sign the user out and calls the login functionality again.

 ## here are some screens of the application
 ### the home page of the application: